-Falsely obtaining unemployment benefits is a fraud crime in New Jersey and can lead to serious penalties include prison time and a hefty fine.
+Falsely obtaining unemployment benefits is a fraud crime in New Jersey and can lead to serious penalties including prison time and a hefty fine.

-Obtaining unemployment benefits while working is punishable under NJSA 2C:21-4:6.
+Obtaining unemployment benefits while working is punishable under New Jersey’s Insurance Fraud statute (N.J.S.A.
+2C:21-4:6).
 The statute reads:

 In the case of one who tries to receive benefits while working, the offender “causes a material fact to be omitted.”
-Obviously, this omitted fact is the he or she is employed.
+This omitted fact is that he/she is employed.

-In such a case, the law will presume that you knew or should have known that being employed bars your ability to continue to collect unemployment benefits and expects you to inform the State of New Jersey of your new employment.
+In such a case, the law will presume that the defendant knew or should have known that being employed bars his/her ability to continue to collect unemployment benefits.

-Ultimately, cashing that check and not informing New Jersey is treated as an “omission” of a relevant fact and will be grounds for being charged with violating NJSA 2C:21-4:6.
+Ultimately, cashing that check and not informing New Jersey is treated as an “omission” of a relevant fact.
+As a result, this can be grounds for being charged with violating N.J.S.A.
+2C:21-4:6.